Percent-encoding

-URL encoding, officially known as percent-encoding, is a method to encode arbitrary data in a uniform resource identifier (URI) using only the US-ASCII characters legal within a URI.
+Percent-encoding, also known as URL encoding, is a method to encode arbitrary data in a uniform resource identifier (URI) using only the US-ASCII characters legal within a URI.
 Percent-encoding is used to ensure special characters do not interfere with the URI's structure and interpretation.
 Special characters are replaced with a percent sign (%) followed by two hexadecimal digits representing the character's byte value.
 For example, a space is commonly encoded as %20: